platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 ### 2. Deactivate the Master environment

-Since Master is currently the parent environment, it is protected, and so the normal `platform environment:delete` command will not work at this stage.
+Since Master is currently the root environment, it is protected, and so the normal `platform environment:delete` command will not work at this stage.
 To get around this, place an authenticated cURL request on the project's API with the CLI command to deactivate it:

 ```bash
 $ platform project:curl -X POST -p <Project ID> environments/master/deactivate